code-charity/Wish-Factory/README.md

 We are [Code for Charity](https://github.com/code-for-charity)

-We volunteer to make make helpful sites, apps, browser extensions, plugins, robots, packages & code optimization (to save human time & electric energy)
+We volunteer to make make helpful sites, apps, browser extensions, plugins, robots, packages & code optimization to assist humans (& save electric energy)

 All you have to do is post an issue here, and describe your concept or idea: